22 Farmhouse Kitchen Cabinet Ideas & Color Options

 Image courtesy of Acme Cabinet Doors

-3. Open Shelving Cabinets—Open shelves act as a focal point and provide an airy look between the cabinets, allowing you to create chic and elegant displays.
+Open shelves serve as a focal point, providing an airy look that complements the cabinets and allows for the creation of chic and elegant displays.
 There are various options for shelving material, such as rough-cut wood, glass, wood boards, or modern and sleek surfaces.
+In a kitchen designed by Desiree Burns, open shelving is layered with glassware, sculptural objects, vases, and bowls, creating a visually striking focal point.

-5. Inset Cabinets—Inset-style cabinets comprise of an inset door set inside the cabinet frame instead of outside the cabinet frame.
-Inset kitchen cabinets and drawers are some of the most expensive on the market, but their classic look lasts for years.
+Inset-style cabinets feature an inset door set within the cabinet frame, rather than projecting outward.
+Inset kitchen cabinets and drawers are among the most expensive options on the market, but their classic design lasts for years.

 Farmhouse Gray Kitchen Cabinets with White Countertops